suchcodewow/suchcodewow.github.io/kworkshop/1cloud.md

 Select a server size with 2+ vcpu and 4GB+ memory, review, and launch.

+### Next Steps

+Please jump down to **Finishing Up** below.

+## Finishing up

-### Log in to your new EC2 instance
+### Add the server's IP address to your hosts file

+Open your hosts file and add *rancher.localdev* with the IP.
+(Replace x's with your ubuntu server's IP address.)

+Hosts file example:

+>192.168.1.1 server1
+>192.168.1.2 server2
+>**192.168.x.x rancher.localdev**

+### Confirm login & choose your next ingredient

-If you can log in to your new EC2 instance, Congratulations!
+If you can log in to your new host, Congratulations!
 You've completed step 1.
 Check out next steps in building your bowl [here](./step2).

 ## Recyling your bowl